wiheto/esfmri_connectivity/esfmri_connectivity/parcellation/README.md

 A custom parcellation is made using:

 1. Schaeffer 400 cortical parcellation
 2. Oxford Harvard subcortical
 3. 3 ROI Amygdala atlas
-4. 10 ROI Cerbebellum atlas
+4. 10 ROI cerbebellum atlas

 In each folder you will find how 2-4 is created.
 Number 1 is pulled directly from templateflow.